 Key Stage 5

-We have a wonderful orchestra at the British School of Bucharest, the school's largest musical group.
+We have an excellent orchestra at the British School of Bucharest, the school’s largest musical group.
 It has been growing and improving steadily over recent years.
 By creating new and unique musical arrangements, our expert Music teachers can accommodate and engage participants of mixed ages and abilities.
 Less experienced players can improve their ability by learning from older or more experienced pupils.
 Participants learn to work in a team towards creating a performance while also learning the professional orchestra rehearsal discipline basics.

 Key Stage 3